-It possible however for a bond issuer to default on a bond payment if they enter bankruptcy.
+However, a bond issuer can default on a bond payment if they enter bankruptcy.
 If this happens, the bondholder may receive a lesser amount than expected or may lose the principal entirely in a worst-case scenario.
-The risk of bond default varies by the type of bond issuer and the issuer’s financial strength.
-While losing money on bonds is possible, it occurs less frequently compared to other asset classes.
+The bond default risk varies by the type of bond issuer and the issuer’s financial strength.
+While losing money on bonds is possible, it occurs less frequently than in other asset classes.
 Therefore, bonds are considered lower-risk investments.

 But bond returns are more consistent, meaning they do not vary as much from year to year.
 It is the relative stability of bonds that attracts some investors.
-These are often investors that are in or nearing retirement or that have lower risk tolerance.
+These are often investors who are in or nearing retirement or have lower risk tolerance.

-According to a recent study by Vanguard, the U.S. bond market had an average annual return of 5.3% from 1926-2019.
-The best return year occurred in 1982, a 33% return, while the worst return year was an 8% decline in 1969.
-Bonds finished in negative territory in only 14 of those 94 years or 15% of the time.
+According to a recent study by Vanguard, the U.S. bond market had an average annual return of 5.3% from 1926 to 2019.
+The best return year occurred in 1982, with a 33% return, while the worst return year was an 8% decline in 1969.
+Bonds finished in negative territory in only 14 of those 94 years, or 15% of the time.

-The bright side for stock investors is that with higher risk, being paid last, often comes higher rewards in the form of higher returns.
-The term returns refers to the gain or profits made from an investment in dollar, or more commonly, percentage terms.
+The bright side for stock investors is that with higher risk, being paid last often comes with higher rewards in higher returns.
+The term returns refer to the gain or profits made from a dollar investment, or more commonly, percentage terms.

 We’ve learned that there is a direct relationship between risk and return.
-Stocks offer more significant potential for increasing value as compared to bonds because they involve higher risk.
-Stock investors require a higher rate of return based on the risk of equities in general and the risk of the individual company.
+Stocks offer more significant potential for increasing value than bonds because they involve higher risk.
+Stock investors require a higher rate of return based on the risk of equities in general and the individual company’s risk.

-For instance, we expect higher volatility and potential returns from money-losing technology companies compared to a more mature, low-risk consumer staples company.
-When a company exceeds expectations, the stock price goes up, and stockholders are happy.
+For instance, we expect higher volatility and potential returns from money-losing technology companies than a more mature, low-risk consumer staples company.
+When a company exceeds expectations, the stock price increases, and stockholders are happy.
 When a company underperforms, investors deem that the company is not worth the risk, and the stock price goes down.

-Over the long-term, stocks have provided higher returns to investors than bonds.
-The Vanguard study also showed that the average annual return on U.S. stocks from 1926-2019 was 10.3%.
+Over the long term, stocks have provided higher returns to investors than bonds.
+The Vanguard study also showed that the average annual return on U.S. stocks from 1926 to 2019 was 10.3%.
 As we’d expect, with that higher return has come higher variability.
 The best year was a 54% surge in 1933, and the worst year was a 43% plunge in 1931.
 In 2019, the stock market, as defined by the S&P 500 index, advanced 29%.
-Stocks suffered a loss in 26 of the 94 years or 28% of the time.
-This goes to show that despite finishing down more than a quarter of the time, U.S. stocks have generated a 10% annualized return in route to setting record highs.
+Stocks suffered a loss in 26 of the 94 years, or 28% of the time.
+This shows that despite finishing down more than a quarter of the time, U.S. stocks have generated a 10% annualized return in route to setting record highs.

 Asset Allocation: How Much Should I Have in Bonds?

 So, we know that bonds are for relative safety and income, while stocks equate to risk-bearing growth.
-But how do we go about deciding which one is best for our situation?
-This brings us into the concept of asset allocation.
+But how do we decide which one is best for our situation?
+This brings us to the concept of asset allocation.
 Asset allocation is the process of how to divvy up your investment dollars into bonds, stocks, and other investments.

-While some circumstances may dictate that a 100% bond or 100% stock portfolio is appropriate, often a mix of both is prudent.
+While some circumstances may dictate that a 100% bond or 100% stock portfolio is appropriate, a mix of both is often prudent.
 Many factors go into building a bond-stock portfolio, including investment purpose, time horizon, financial flexibility, and liquidity needs.
-For now, let’s generalize these factors as one combined measure of risk.
+Let’s generalize these factors as one combined measure of risk.

-An investor’s risk level is a combination of the ability to incur risk and the willingness to take on risk.
-The ability relates to one’s financial situation, and the willingness is more about the personality of the investor.
-There can be many reasons to limit or take on risk.
+An investor’s risk level combines the ability to incur risk and the willingness to take on risk.
+The ability relates to one’s financial situation, and the readiness is more about the investor’s personality.
+There can be many reasons to limit or take on risks.
 Most importantly, an investor’s risk level should be consistent with their asset allocation choices.

 For example, a low-risk, conservative investor would be better suited with an 80% bonds/20% stock asset allocation.
 A 20% bonds/80% stocks portfolio would match the profile of a high-risk, aggressive investor.
 As investors, our asset allocation pie is not a fixed thing; it can vary over time as our financial needs and circumstances evolve.

-With the stock market near all-time highs and frequent market chatter about whether a recession is looming, many investors are wondering if they should be buying bonds rather than stocks.
-A recession is a period of decline in economic activity more precisely defined as two consecutive quarters of negative gross domestic product (GDP) growth.
+With the stock market near all-time highs and frequent market chatter about whether a recession is looming, many investors wonder if they should buy bonds rather than stocks.
+A recession is a period of decline in economic activity, more precisely defined as two consecutive quarters of negative gross domestic product (GDP) growth.

-Investing in bonds can be a good way to lock-in stock market profits and protect wealth regardless of whether a recession comes.
-But it can be a particularly smart move in a confirmed recession.
-This is because a recessionary period marked by a slowdown in business activity means corporations are earning less.
-This can reduce the value of companies’ stocks and lead to a downturn in the overall stock market.
+Investing in bonds can be an excellent way to lock in stock market profits and protect wealth regardless of a recession.
+But it can be a brilliant move in a confirmed recession.
+A recessionary period marked by a slowdown in business activity means corporations are earning less.
+This can reduce the value of companies’ stocks and lead to a downturn in the stock market.
 Stocks and bonds are often negatively correlated.
 This means when stocks go up, bonds go down and vice versa.

 Bonds can play the role of protector by limiting a downward move in your portfolio value.
-This scenario reinforces the importance of diversifying an asset allocation by including both bonds and stocks.
-The bond allocation of a portfolio can help soften the blow during a dip in the stock market.
+This scenario reinforces the importance of diversifying an asset allocation by including bonds and stocks.
+Some bond allocation in a portfolio can help soften the blow during a dip in the stock market.
 This doesn’t necessarily mean that we should instantly go 100% into bonds.
 There are also many excellent stocks to consider in a recession.
-A non-cyclical food and beverage company that has a long track record of enduring recessions is an example of a good stock to own.
+A non-cyclical food and beverage company with a long track record of enduring recessions is an example of an outstanding stock.

-We know that stocks trade in the form of shares on the major stock exchanges such as the New York Stock Exchange or Nasdaq Stock Exchange.
+We know that stocks trade in the form of shares on major stock exchanges such as the New York Stock Exchange or Nasdaq Stock Exchange.
 But what about bonds?
-While many investors purchase bonds with the intent of earning interest and holding on until maturity, bonds can also be actively bought and sold in the bond market.
+While many investors purchase bonds to earn interest and hold on until maturity, bonds can also be actively bought and sold in the bond market.
 Bonds do not trade in shares, though.
 Instead, they trade in specific dollar amounts.

-An investor may choose to sell a bond before its maturity date if they need to liquidate the security due to an unforeseen emergency, or if they prefer to rotate the funds into a more attractive bond or into stocks.
-With stocks, an investor’s choice to sell all or some of a company’s shares may be based on a similar need for liquidity, a decision to take profits off the table, or a decision to cut losses.
+An investor may choose to sell a bond before its maturity date if they need to liquidate the security due to an unforeseen emergency or if they prefer to rotate the funds into a more attractive bond or stock.
+With stocks, an investor’s choice to sell all or some of a company’s shares may be based on a similar need for liquidity, a decision to take profits off the table, or cut losses.